nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Currently, there are two orders you can choose:
 1. `sort alphabetical` sorts applications by their company names in alphabetical order.
 Should there be multiple applications to the same company, they will be ranked alphabetically by their roles.
-2. `sort deadline` sorts applications by
+2. `sort deadline` sorts applications by the deadline of their upcoming task.
+Earlier deadlines will be higher up in the list.

 ### Clearing all entries : `clear`